nathaniel1616/4-puppy-raffle-audit/audit-data/report.md

 </details>

-**Impact:** The gast cost for  raffle entrants wil greatly increase as more players enter the raffle .Discourgaging later users from entering, and cuasing a rush at the start of a raffle to be aone of the first enterants in the queue.An attacker can enter the raffle with a large number of players at the start which will cause a spike in gas costs , preventing others users from using garanting a win
+**Impact:** The gast cost for  raffle entrants will greatly increase as more players enter the raffle, discourgaging later users from entering, and causing a rush at the start of a raffle to be one of the first enterants in the queue.
+An attacker can enter the raffle with a large number of players at the start which will cause a spike in gas costs , preventing others users from using garanting a win

 **Proof of Concept:**  It is possible to enter the raffle with a large number of players if the attacker is well funded.
 Moreover legitimate users can overwhelm cause a DDoS when the array to loop become very large